Last Updated January 17, 2021

 You can find this information by reviewing your past credit card and bank statements.
 Unfortunately, you will not be able to account for the areas where you spent cash, but it will provide you with a rough outline of your spending.

-Be prepared to devote a few hours to this task.
+Be prepared to devote some time to this task.
 It can be very tedious, but it’s important not to skip this step.
 This is the foundation of making a real budget that will work.
 The good news is once you do this, you rarely have to do this again because you usually spend money in the same categories every month.

 After establishing your monthly income and expenses, hopefully, the end result shows more income than expenses.
 If you are showing a higher expense column than income, you need to make some changes.